In His Own Words: Warren Bankston

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail

-First, can you let me know what you’ve been doing since you retired from the NFL?
+First, can you let me know how you got into the football analytics business?

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail